-What alterations are needed for a strapless wedding dress?
-Most likely, you will need to have the sides in the bust and/or waist area taken in.
+What alterations are most likely needed for a strapless wedding dress?
+Most brides need to have the sides seams in the bust and/or waist area taken in.
 Why is that?

 Remember how the wedding dress designers sizing system works.
 They suggest you order your dress by your largest measurement.

-If you are like most women--- experts say the majority of us have a pear shaped body type--- you will order your dress by your hip measurement.
+If you are like most women--- experts say the majority of us have a pear shaped body type--- then you will order your dress by your hip measurement since it will be your biggest body measurement.

 And I know you know what happens next... the hip area will fit but the bust area will be "too big."